Botang-Liao/ORA_Project/readme.md

-# ORA Project : The optimal scheduling problem for train captains at the Taiwan Railways Administration.
+# ORA Project : The optimal scheduling problem for conductor at the Taiwan Railways Administration.
 ###### tags: `ORA`、`Project`

 > This project is the final project for the Operations Research Applications and Implementation Course at National Cheng Kung University.

-This project focuses on the optimization of scheduling for train captains at the Taiwan Railways Administration.
+This project focuses on the optimization of scheduling for conductor at the Taiwan Railways Administration.

 - File in this project